ibrahimlawal/cards-sdk-sample/README.md

-# Barebones Checkout using PaystackJS
+# Barebones Checkout using Paystack Cards SDK

 CONTENTS OF THIS FILE
 ---------------------